A great investment opportunity: will the bank go along?

-Backpacker accommodation (also known as hostels or guest houses) is a popular commercial property type but successful investment comes down to the property location and good management.
+Backpacker accommodation such as hostels and guest houses are a popular commercial property type but successful investment comes down to the property location and good management.

 Banks take a similar approach to assessing backpacker accommodation commercial loans as they do with pubs and hotels.